acets-team/ace/README.md

 #### `parseMarkdownFolders()` ✅
-- Helpful when we have a folder of `.md` files and we'd love to get `typesafe` info about all of the markdowns w/in the folder
+- Helpful when we have a folder of `.md` files and we'd love to get `type-safe` info about all of the markdowns w/in the folder
 - Example: We've got a folder for posts and we wanna show each post title & link to it w/in a component
     - `Ace Markdown Directive`:
         ```html